Dre Campbell Farm

 Companion Planting Guide: Plants You Can Grow Next to Each Other

-Gardeners often use companion planting.
-This technique means they plant different crops near each other for mutual benefit.
+Many gardeners often use companion planting.
+This technique involves planting different crops together for mutual benefit.

-This method keeps pests away from your garden.
+This method helps keep pests away from your garden.
 It also maximizes space, attracts helpful insects, boosts plant growth, offers shade, and more.

 This guide outlines good companion plants for vegetables, fruits, herbs, and flowers.
 We’ll also highlight those that you should avoid planting near each other.